Ability to Use Your Own Mail Server

 The Test Email button allows the user to send out a test email to the same User Name entered to verify if the entered mail server settings are successfully authenticated or not.

-Below is an example of the test email that will be sent to verify that the server settings were successfully authenticated.
+Below is an example of the test email sent to verify that the server settings were successfully authenticated.

 Once your settings are configured, make sure to hit Save in the top right corner.